jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 > *DS Python for GIS and Geoscience*
-> *October, 2020*
+> *October, 2021*
 >
-> *© 2020, Joris Van den Bossche and Stijn Van Hoey.
+> *© 2021, Joris Van den Bossche and Stijn Van Hoey.
 Licensed under [CC BY 4.0 Creative Commons](http://creativecommons.org/licenses/by/4.0/)*

 ---

-+++
++++ {"tags": []}

-In the previous notebooks, we mostly worked with either vector data or raster data.
-But, often you will encounter both types of data and will have to combine them.
-In this notebook, we show *some* examples of raster/vector interactions.
+In the previous notebooks, we focused either on vector data or raster data.
+Often you encounter both types of data and want to combine them.
+In this notebook, we show *some* examples of typical raster/vector interactions.

 ```{code-cell} ipython3
 import pandas as pd